Stu042/cy-plan/classes.md

 ```

 ## Singleton

 Again a standard class but a single instance of this can be injected directly into your classes.
 So if multiple classes ask for an injected instance they will each get a reference to the same instance.
 Contains methods and properties.

 ## Class

 A standard class, contains methods and properties.
 A factory must be used to create an instance of this class.
+Class is the assumed class type, and hence has no requirement for the name class.

+An unusal idiosyncrasy of class is the constructor has two input groups, the first is for user input and the second is for injected input.
+Both are required but can be empty.

 ```
 transient ATransient {
     i32 LargerInteger
 }

-class MyClass {
+MyClass {
     i8 SmallInteger
     i32 LargerInteger
     ATransient ATransient

     MyClass(i8 small, i32 larger)(ATransient aTransient) {
         return MyClass {
             SmallInteger = small,